ggciag/mandyoc/CONTRIBUTING.md

   Ensure the PR description clearly describes the problem and solution.
   Include the relevant issue number.

 **Remember to test your changes**.
-We have some global test code to check that the Mandyoc output result for the Crameri model is equal to the expected result.
+We have a regression test to check that the Mandyoc output result for the Crameri model is equal to the expected result.
 To make this test you need to install `pytest` and run:

 ```bash